jack828/jackburgess.dev/_blogs/babel-no-more.md

 [^1]: I've always wondered _why_ this is the case though.
 Fresh eyes are extremely valuable when trying to improve the developer experience - even more so when they're unfamiliar with any legacy nuances.
 [^2]: This isn't to say the major changes are a net negative to the community.
 Often times having a strict requirement on backwards compatibility just causes the slow death of the thing struggling to keep support for unused things.
 [^3]: See more <https://github.com/evanw/esbuild/issues/297>
+[^4]: I know I know, I tried adding it but there's far too many project-specific packages that I simply don't have the time to add type definitions for.
+And some core features aren't type-able.